-Food delights We are sure lots of families have been cooking and baking over the last few months!
-Not only is it a great life skill to have but it can help with organisation and following instructions, as well as incorporating maths (and a bit of science too!) ending up with a yummy treat at the end is all the better.
+Food delights Cooking and baking are fun activities for families.
+Not only are they great life skills to have, but they can help with organisation and following instructions, as well as incorporating maths (and a bit of science too!) ending up with a yummy treat at the end is all the better.
 You could take pictures or video and create your own family cook book.
 Nice ice This is a really quick and easy recipe for making biscuits www.bbc.co.uk/food/recipes/shortbread 1290 that you can make and then decorate with icing and any other sprinkles of your choice.
 This is always a firm favourite with children and young people that visit The SNAP Centre for our summer holiday sessions.
 Awesome apples Alternatively to using biscuits to ice how about making apple fruit doughnuts?
 Slice your apples thickly.
 Use a corer or a knife to make a hole in the centre.
 Spread cream cheese, or chocolate spread on top and then add sprinkles.
 Necklace nosh Tie a knot on the end of some string or cord and let your child thread sweets or cereals - ones with a hole in of course!
 Pack a picnic Pack up your child's favourite lunch, grab a blanket and eat outdoors in the sunshine!
 If it's raining, why not have an indoor picnic?
 Frozen fruit yoghurt bites Lay out cupcake cases in a muffin/baking tray, dollop in some yoghurt of your choosing and pop in a few pieces of fruit such as strawberries, raspberries and blueberries.
 Press them down into the yoghurt, you could even make a funny face with the fruit!
 Put them into the freezer for a couple of hours and then take them out of the cases to serve.
 Muffin pizzas Split each English breakfast muffin into half to make the pizza bases and lay them on a baking tray.
 Spread tomato puree over the bases.
 Add on any other of your favourite toppings and cover with mozzarella or cheddar cheese.
 Bake in the oven for 5-10 minutes at 180°C/350°F/Gas Mark 4.
-Rainbow fruit kebabs You can recreate a rainbow like the one at The SNAP Centre or to acknowledge the NHS.
+Rainbow fruit kebabs You can recreate a rainbow like the one at The SNAP Centre.
 Thread red grapes, blueberries, green grapes, kiwi, pineapple, mango, orange, strawberries or raspberries onto skewer sticks and arrange in a semi-circle.
-Staycation Holiday Trail Can you family find and tick everything off our list when travelling and staying on your holiday.
+Staycation Holiday Trail Can your family find and tick everything off our list when travelling and staying on your holiday?